buddhaman/AnymaEngine/Readme.md

  - Make a circular buffer.

 #### TODO
-- Show time also in seconds, not just ticks.
 - Show number of workers and available threads.
 Make settings.
 - Turn off asserts when not debugging.
 - Fix reproduction rate calculation.
 - Implement my own std::function.
 - OPTION: Boost or nerf agents if population is large.